egslava/NDK-debugger-doesnt-work-proof/README.md

  1. New Experimental Plugin (for NDK) (0.6.0-beta2) (newest on 6 of March 2016)
  1. Casual Android Plugin (2.0.0-beta6) (newest on 6 of March 2016)

-It compiles library plot-all-debug.aar that should be moved into runnable/libs/plot-all-debug.aar with help of experimental gradle plugin.
-And it uses casual gradle plugin for Java Android application (that just uses native module).
+It compiles NDK-library plot-all-debug.aar (with help of experimental gradle plugin) and I move it into runnable/libs/plot-all-debug.aar.
+After, it consumes casual Java Android application (that is based on casual Android SDK plugin).

 When I start debugging in Hybrid mode and I can stop only on breakpoints within Java Code.
 When I try to step into C++ code - it just hangs on (I'm about Nexus 5, Android Studio is fine).